13 Internet Privacy Safety Tips Everyone Should Know

 What’s the big deal about privacy?
 Most of us now do more business online than ever before.
 In these pandemic days, a whopping 50% increase in online shopping means we’re spending far more time online — and adding our financial information in more places than ever before.

 This increase in use means your personal data is more exposed than ever before.
-From the credit card you use to order goods online to your home address, phone number and even banking information, there is an awful lot of detail available about you to those who know where to look.
+These websites that you have visited can perform online tracking using your IP addresses.
+From the credit card you use to order goods online to your home address, phone number, and even banking information, there is an awful lot of detail available about you to those who know where to look.

 13 Internet Privacy Safety Tips Everyone Should Know